MyDevFab/Connect-4-with-JavaScript-HTML-and-CSS/README.md

 ![Algorithm schema](Connect4_game.png)

-Create a interactive Connect 4 game with choice of colors, scores, indication of gamers'turn and winners.
+Create an interactive Connect 4 game with choice of colors, scores, indication of gamers'turn and winners.

 No setup: just open the index.html in your browser.